 from split sheets to the streets: how we credit, share and collect for intellectual property today and tomorrow

-Initiated by the artist in residency Melissa Logan, this one-day symposium and reflection day will examine the worlds of intellectual property and ownership of music - beginning from the present and extending into models for the future.
-It aims at dissecting and reconstructing ideas of copyright, the distribution and monetisation of intellectual property, and at analysing formats for appropriation.
-It brings together experts from diverse sides of the copyright universe from practical publishing to sharing culture thinkers, artists and philosophers.
+Initiated by the artist in residency Melissa Logan, this one-day symposium and reflection day examined the worlds of intellectual property and ownership of music - beginning from the present and extending into models for the future.
+It aimed at dissecting and reconstructing ideas of copyright, the distribution and monetisation of intellectual property, and at analysing formats for appropriation.
+It bringed together experts from diverse sides of the copyright universe from practical publishing to sharing culture thinkers, artists and philosophers.

 Copyright as ownership of intellectual property is a burning issue in the dissemination of music, since its reproducibility.
 Already in 1936 however, Walter Benjamin observed that precisely this reproducibility also “brush[ed] aside a number of outmoded concepts, such as creativity and genius, eternal value and mystery”.
 Still, these concepts seem to form the basis of copy right law and practices today, thus creating a vacuum between thought and practice in which companies see possibilities to change intellectual property into commodity.
 By means of diving into philosophical and practical issues, we might understand better how to fill this vacuum with a more positive alternative, appropriate for the actual creators of music.

-The symposium is to take place in AB Salon Brussels on November 24th 2018 and is a collaboration between Melissa E. Logan (UniCAT - University of Craft Action Thought / Chicks on Speed) and Q-O2 workspace, in the framework of an artistic project by Logan.
-The conference will be filmed and fragments of the conversation might be used as material for a video work by the artist, with prior agreement of the participants.
-The event is organized in parallel with the participatory art residencies of Interfaces Network.
+The symposium took place in AB Salon Brussels on November 24th 2018 and was a collaboration between Melissa E. Logan (UniCAT - University of Craft Action Thought / Chicks on Speed) and Q-O2 workspace, in the framework of an artistic project by Logan.
+The event was organized in parallel with the participatory art residencies of Interfaces Network.
 Read more about the residencies here.

 Christian von Borries (conductor, composer, filmmaker and producer)